 Interim reporting is the reporting of the financial results of any period that is shorter than a fiscal year.
-Interim reporting is usually required of any company that is publicly held, and it typically involves the issuance of quarterly financial statements.
+Interim reporting is usually required of any company that is publicly held, and it typically involves the issuance of three quarterly financial statements each year.

 These statements include:

 - Balance sheet - As of the end of the current interim period and the immediately preceding fiscal year.